Can’t find what you’re looking for?

 Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

-Our curriculum aims to improve the wellbeing and fitness of all children at Emmaus, not only through the sporting skills taught, but through the underpinning values and disciplines physical education promotes.
-Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership and responsibility of their own health and fitness.
+Our curriculum aims to improve the wellbeing and fitness of all children at Emmaus, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
+Within our lessons, children are taught about self-belief and self-discipline.
+They know that to be successful they take ownership and responsibility of their own health and fitness, then they will continue to have a physically active life.
 Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.
-Our children understand that both sport and life is competitive and that you are not always able to win but with a per commitment and a desire to better; you can improve to reach your own personal best.
-All KS2 pupils leave with improved water confidence and it is our aspiration that they are able to swim 25 m using a recognised stroke.
-Overall Emmaus pupils leave with the knowledge that sport and physical activity can be fun and should be enjoyed as part of an active healthy lifestyle.
+A high-quality physical education curriculum inspires all children to succeed and excel in competitive sport and other physically-demanding activities.
+At Emmaus, we provide opportunities for children to become physically confident in a way which supports their health and fitness.
+Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.